OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/4e03826df2a12de10c5ab1ae6befda210bd4eb6b.md

 ---
 title: Protect your enterprise data using enterprise data protection (EDP) (Windows 10)
-description: With the increase of employee-owned devices in the enterprise, there’s also an increasing risk of accidental data leak through apps and services, like email, social media, and the public cloud, which are outside of the enterprise’s control. ms.assetid: 6cca0119-5954-4757-b2bc-e0ea4d2c7032
+description: "With the increase of employee-owned devices in the enterprise, there’s also an increasing risk of accidental data leak through apps and services, like email, social media, and the public cloud, which are outside of the enterprise’s control." ms.assetid: 6cca0119-5954-4757-b2bc-e0ea4d2c7032
 keywords: EDP, enterprise data protection ms.prod: w10